-- A personal allowance, index-linked in accordance with guidance from an independent authority, covering maintenance support.
+- A personal allowance, index linked in accordance with guidance from an independent authority, covering maintenance support.

-- By Act of Parliament, the Beit Trust supports ONLY students who are nationals of Zambia, Zimbabwe and Malawi, and who currently live there.
-In addition, the Trust cannot consider applications from those who have already begun a course.
+- By Act of Parliament, the Beit Trust supports ONLY students who are nationals of Zambia, Zimbabwe, or Malawi, who hold permanent residence, live there, and/or intend to return to their countries after their studies.

-- All applicants (except medical and veterinary doctors) must be under 30 years of age on 31 December of the year of application.
-Some experience of work after completion of a first degree is strongly recommended.
-Doctors and vets must be under 35 years of age on 31 December of the application year.
-They should have completed 18 months of internship, and a one-year, preferably rural, posting in the relevant country.
+- Applicants (except medical and veterinary doctors) must be under 30 years of age on December 31, 2021.
+Relevant experience of work after completion of a first degree is strongly recommended and will count towards the award of a scholarship.

 How to Apply